lifebottle/lifebottle.github.io/projects/ndx/ndx-sidequestguide.md

 ## [SQ72] Rabbit Guild (うさギルド)
  **📅 Timing**: Act 3, Chapter 20
  **📍 Location**: AC.4408 Nam Cobanda Isle
  **✅ Condition**: With Rondoline present.
-Talk to the energetic old man after made a contract with 3 spirits or demons other than Efreet in SQ32 "Contract with the Spirit  2" and SQ79 "Contract with the Spirit  3"
+Talk to the energetic old man after made a pact with 3 spirits or demons other than Efreet in SQ32 "Pact with the Spirit  2" and SQ79 "Pact with the Spirit  3"

- **📝 Step**: Contract with a total of 3 spirits and demons
+ **📝 Step**: Pact with a total of 3 spirits and demons
  **🎁 Reward**: Costume "Asuka"

- **📝 Step**: Contract with a total of six spirits and demons
+ **📝 Step**: Pact with a total of six spirits and demons
  **🎁 Reward**: Costume "Kite"

- **📝 Step**: Contract with a total of 9 spirits and demons
+ **📝 Step**: Pact with a total of 9 spirits and demons
  **🎁 Reward**: Costume "Prince"

- **📝 Step**: Contract with a total of 13 spirits and demons
+ **📝 Step**: Pact with a total of 13 spirits and demons
  **🎁 Reward**: Hint for SQ81 "Memory of G'

- **📝 Step**: Contract with all spirits and demons
+ **📝 Step**: Pact with all spirits and demons
  **🎁 Reward**: Title "Rabbit Guilder'